gridsome/gridsome.org/blog/2019-02-12-gridsome-05/index.md

 slug: gridsome-v05
 author: [hjvedvik, tommyvedvik]
 date: 2019-02-12
 excerpt: "We're really exited to release Gridsome 0.5.
 The biggest update yet.
 It has many important features that makes data handling easier and a lot more flexible.
-We have also updated the Plugin page to list all available plugins."
+It opens up a whole new world of what you can build with Gridsome.
+Build Taxonomy pages and connections for any data."
 ---

 ## Filtering GraphQL data